-| The priesthood has been embarrassed and pained by the recent events -- where not only has the extent of child sexual abuse by the Catholic clergy been publicized, but a shameful pattern of cover-ups and reassignment by dioceses been as well disclosed.
+The priesthood has been embarrassed and pained by,not only the extent of child sexual abuse by the Catholic clergy, but a shameful pattern of cover-ups and reassignment by dioceses, apparently reaching to Rome itself.

 What has been the focus of public attention is the sexual aspect of the crimes.
 But, as an observer of the Church over the years and a practitioner of psychology, I suspect subtler but perhaps even uglier culprits at work here.

 Child molestation -- and, in particular, when done by a priest -- is an abuse of power.
-What should be shaking the Church is not the expression of digressive sexuality but the betrayal of power.
+What should be shaking the Church is not the expression of divergent sexuality but the betrayal of power.
 The reverence that the child deserves is betrayed by one who professes to be an agent of reverence.

 Another culprit at work has been the habituation of compromise.
 In a sense, the Church has been the recent victim of ministry without integrity.
 Sexual deviance in the form of perpetration upon children by some clergy, and paternalism and clericalism, in the form of the lack of transparency in the Church’s response to abusing priests, have highlighted an area of dis-integrity, causing dis-integration on a variety of levels.